MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-sell-apps-appsource.md

 Each plan has a unique ID, called the *Service ID*, which is a combination of the publisher tenant identity, the offer identity, and the plan identity.
 The *Service ID* is used to map the plan to functionality in the app by using entitlements objects in their [!INCLUDE [prod_short](includes/prod_short.md)] app.
 Entitlements also allow mapping access to delegated admins, as well as publisher developers, so that these can run the app without any purchased license, for example, to demo, configure, test, or troubleshoot.

+## Mapping plans to functionality in your app

+Having defined the plans in Partner Center, you must map these to entitlements in your app.
+Entitlements are defined as AL objects and they map to the plans in Partner Center by using the *Service ID* of the plan.
+For more information, see [Entitlement object](devenv-entitlement-object.md).

+## Purchasing your app

 When the app has been updated with entitlements, it must be must be published to AppSource and go through the validation process.
 Once it's been validated, it'll surface in AppSource with the different plans and pricing, allowing customers to purchase directly in the AppSource marketplace.
 Once a number of licenses have been purchased, they appear in the customers Microsoft 365 admin center, and can be assigned to individual users.
+For more information, see [Use the Licenses page to assign licenses to users](/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide#use-the-licenses-page-to-assign-licenses-to-users).

 > [!NOTE]
 > Even if a user has an assigned license (plan) that maps to permission sets through the entitlement for that license, the user must still be granted those permissions inside [!INCLUDE [prod_short](includes/prod_short.md)] to have access.
 In other words, the license only defines the maximum permission to app functionality paid for, but users with the license might be granted less inside [!INCLUDE [prod_short](includes/prod_short.md)].